Ronni Ancona: Early life

-She attended the University of Kent at Canterbury to study film and then did a degree in theatre & TV design at Saint Martin's School of Art.
+She attended the University of Kent at Canterbury to study film and then did a degree in theatre and TV design at Saint Martin's School of Art.
 At the age of 19, while she was studying at St Martin's College, the BBC's Blue Peter reported on a play about Brecht at the Riverside Studios in which she was involved as a designer and performer: her appearance was later covered on the BBC show Before They Were Famous.
 Ancona then attended the Institute of Education, University College London and qualified as a teacher in art, design & technology, and drama.
 Whilst working as a teacher, Ancona started a comedy career on the live circuit.
 She won the Time Out Hackney Empire New Act of the Year in 1993.